fb-multimedia/D8-dbs-sass-installer/README.md

 Then you should find your theme in a new themes/custom folder.
 The theme should be activated by default in drupal.

-## Details
+## Commands Details
-For details see the post (in french) http://www.fb-multimedia.fr/blog/cr%C3%A9er-theme-bootstrap-3sass-drupal-8
+For details of sh commands includes in this script, see the post (in french) http://www.fb-multimedia.fr/blog/cr%C3%A9er-theme-bootstrap-3sass-drupal-8

-## Tests
+## Development version
-It is a development tool script and it have been tested on an ubuntu linux VM (Drupal VM).
+This is a development tool script and it just have been tested on an ubuntu linux VM (Drupal VM).
+Don't use on production server.
 Use at your one risk, it comes with no warranty.

 ## Contributors